 The large dome is supported on an octagonal base supported by eight massive columns.
 This base is resting on a square base that has four semi-domes at each corner.
 The Dome of the Selimiye Mosque is having a diameter of more than 31 m, i.e., 102 feet which makes it a remarkable achievement of the architect to support such a large span.
 This mosque was completed when Sinan was 80 years old.

 Suleymaniye Mosque is located on a hill near the Golden Horn in Istanbul.
 It was named after the Ottoman Sultan Suleyman the Magnificent who commissioned this grand complex.
-There were various other buildings surrounding the mosque, such as colleges, hospitals, caravanserai, Hamam, kitchen, and hospice.
+There were various other buildings surrounding the mosque, such as colleges, hospitals, caravanserai, Hamam, kitchens, and hospices.
 The entrance to the mosque leads to a forecourt before reaching the prayer hall.
-The courtyard has a fountain in the center and is surrounded by colonnades with surface finishes of granite, marble, and porphyry.
+The courtyard has a fountain in the centre and is surrounded by colonnades with surface finishes of granite, marble, and porphyry.

 On all four corners of the courtyard stand four minarets.
 One of the facades of the mosque is embellished with Iznik tiles.
 The large dome of the prayer hall measures 26.5 m (86.9 feet) in diameter.
 Sulemaniye Mosque complex was completed by Sinan when he was 70 years old.